wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 Even a romance between magicians is a relationship defined around the work, and the risks and hazards that come with it.

+.. [#] Though it is only "seeming"; all her characters have deep and urgent problems if you scratch beneath the surface.

 Playing with Romance
 ====================